bscotch/stitch/packages/vscode/README.md

 }
 ```

+### 🎨 Stitch Icon Theme

+Stitch provides an Icon Theme based on a subset of [Material Icon Theme](https://github.com/PKief/vscode-material-icon-theme), with support for GameMaker files and common non-GameMaker filetypes.

+To use it, use <kbd><kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>P</kbd></kbd> to open the command palette, search for "Preferences: File Icon Theme", then select "Stitch Icons".
+You can also set it as your default icon theme in your VSCode settings.

 ### 🚀 Running your project

 Hit <kbd>F5</kbd> to run your project, just like you would in the GameMaker IDE.
 Stitch uses the Runtime version that matches the IDE version your project uses.
 A terminal will pop up with the output from the GameMaker runtime.